nerdfolio/remult-better-auth/README.md

 For example, [SvelteKit Integration](https://www.better-auth.com/docs/integrations/svelte-kit), you will find all other integrations beside.

-6. Teach `remult` who is the current user with the `getUser` function.
+6. Teach `remult` who is the current user for the backend.

+One option is to use the `getUser` function of `remultApi` and return the user.

 ```ts
 // src/api.ts